- Prep for the Project Manager

 Types of Tests

-- Full Browser Test Test on all browsers listed under the project's Dev Notes.
-If there is any uncertainty on what browsers to test, simply ask your project manager!
+Test on all browsers listed under the project's Dev Notes.
+If there is any uncertainty on what browsers to test, simply ask the DRI!

-Important: Make sure you refer to the Browser Testing List in the project's Dev Notes for a particular Client or Project.
+- Important: Make sure you refer to the Browser Support list in the project's notes for a particular Client or Project (also found in Dev Notes).
 Sometimes the agreed-upon browsers for a particular project may be different than our standard set of browsers, so always pay attention if there are any differences for a specific project.

 Running QA Tests and Reporting Issues

-- Run through tests as described in the QA Checklist in appropriate browsers.
+- Run through tests as described in the Project Documentation in the appropriate browsers.

-- Ernesto made a really great template to use when reporting issues.
+- Ernesto (a former team member) made a really great template to use when reporting issues.
 Seriously, use this template.
 You can find the shortcodes for the template in TextExpander:

 - When posting issues in Git repositories, make sure that you list all of the issues in a Milestone.
 (You may need to create this.)
 The milestone in the repository should be titled after the milestone being worked on in the Basecamp project.
 Simple, right!?